 With consistently low cases and a speedy response to new infections, the country was ranked in the top three out of almost 100 countries graded by the official Lowy Institute Covid Performance Index, which assesses the overall success and efficiency of each nation’s handling of the coronavirus pandemic.
 In 2020, Vietnam was one of only a handful of countries worldwide to register economic growth (2.9%).

 However, the emergence of the Delta virus in May 2021 pushed the country’s capabilities to their limit.
 In response to the last outbreak, the government issued strict stay-at-home orders in major cities like Ho Chi Minh City and Hanoi.
 The situation has now improved, and the country is looking forward to safely and steadily reopening its tourism infrastructure.

-The Panorama Destination Vietnam office has been put into ‘hibernation’ until further notice, or until the Covid-19 situation has stabilised.
+The Panorama Destination Vietnam office has been put into ‘hibernation’ until further notice, or until the global Covid-19 situation has stabilised.
 We are working to ensure the safety of Panorama Destination clients when the country, and our operations, reopen.
 We have already introduced a set of health and safety protocols based on a dedicated Covid-19 policy and continue to work alongside the Government and with other DMCs in Southeast Asia, to ensure safe and standardised services for all returning visitors.
 Our offices in Thailand, Malaysia and Indonesia remain open.
 Panorama Destination will continue to provide the latest breaking news regarding Covid-19 and its impact on tourism via our social media channels: